Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

-Both Hamill and David Prowse (Darth Vader) would comment on how Peter, ever the English gentleman, wore white gloves whenever taking a cigarette break so the costume and make-up departments wouldn’t have to remove nicotine stains from his fingers or costume.
+Both Hamill and David Prowse (Darth Vader) noted how Peter, ever the English gentleman, wore white gloves whenever taking a cigarette break.
+He did this out of consideration for the costume and make-up departments, so they wouldn’t have to remove nicotine stains from his fingers or costume.

-The nineteen-year-old Fisher, in her first starring role, was, despite her spunky exterior, full of insecurities on set.
-As Carrie relates in The Princess Diarist [aff. link], her memoirs of the film:
+The nineteen-year-old Fisher, in her first starring role, was, despite her spunky exterior, full of insecurities during filming.
+As Carrie shares in The Princess Diarist [aff. link]:

 “I had endless issues with my appearance in Star Wars.
 Real ones—not the ones you bring up so people think you’re humble because you secretly find yourself adorable.”